 Health Education Specialist & Wellness Coaching

-The Health Education Specialist & Wellness Coaching program is a two-year, full-time program.
-Each academic year will include classes and practical field experience, as well as graduate assistantship responsibilities.
+The Health Education Specialist and Wellness Coaching applied program is a two-year, full-time program.
+Each academic year will include classes and practical field experience.
+Students in the program will be considered for graduate assistantship opportunities.

-- Summer enrollment is not required, although many students use this time to take elective courses or work on their master’s project.
+Summer enrollment is not required, although many students use this time to take elective courses, work on their Master’s project, or accumulate additional field experience.

 Program Information